art049/odmantic/docs/fields.md

     ``` python hl_lines="3"
     class Player(Model):
         name: str
-        level: int = field(default=0, mongo_name="lvl")
+        level: int = field(default=0, key_name="lvl")
     ```

 ## Primary key definition

 ### Implicit

-If not explicitly declared, an `id` primary key will be added to each model (corresponding to the `_id` key in Mongo documents).
+If not explicitly declared, an `id` primary key will be added to each model.
+It will be mapped to the `_id` key generated automatically by MongoDB).
-This key will be populated when the instances are saved or fetched.
+This `id` field will be generated on instance creation, before saving the instance to the database.

 ```python
 class Player(Model):